pieroxy/conkw/doc/UI_REFERENCE.md

 ### Value

 Identified by the attribute `cw-value`.
-It will replace the content of the node through the `innerHTML` property, meaning:
+It will replace the content of the node through the `innerHTML` or `innerText` property, meaning:

 * This will effectively wipe whatever was in the `div` originally
-* Any HTML in the string will be rendered accordingly by the browser.
 * If the attribute `cw-escapeHtml="yes"` is present, `innerText` is used instead of `innerHTML`.
-This will avoid special characters in the grabber response to be mangled by the browser.
+This will avoid special characters (Such as `<` or `&`) in the grabber response to be mangled by the browser.
+* If not, any HTML in the string will be rendered accordingly by the browser.

 *Note* that if the value resolves as `undefined`, (for a metric expression, if the metric is actually not there,) the element will be added the css class `cw-stale`.
 The text will be rendered as dark gray to indicate the value is not present.
 The last value will be kept to show what it was before it vanished.